StephaneBenfredj/ansible-docker-ee-ubuntu/README.md

 note: in first playbook "--become" option overlaps with use of task-based become - due to missing option in apt_key

-Then, the next step is to install UCP on master node https://docs.docker.com/ee/end-to-end-install/#step-2-install-universal-control-plane
+Then, the next step is to install UCP on master node:

+https://docs.docker.com/ee/end-to-end-install/#step-2-install-universal-control-plane